 Ownership: Tiwest Pty Ltd (100%) – (50/50 Joint Venture between Tronox Limited and Exxaro Resources).

-The raw materials for Tiwest's titanium minerals business come from ancient shoreline deposits in the Lancelin to Gingin area.
-Grains of valuable heavy minerals were deposited on ancient shorelines thousands of years ago, where the action of waves and wind formed ‘belts’ of minerals called strand lines.
+Grains of valuable heavy minerals were deposited on its shorelines thousands of years ago, where the action of waves and wind formed ‘belts’ of minerals called strand lines.